gnotaras/wordpress-add-meta-tags/readme.txt

 Please check out the changelog of each release by following the links below.
 You can also check the [roadmap](http://www.codetrax.org/projects/wp-add-meta-tags/roadmap "Add-Meta-Tags Roadmap") regarding future releases of the plugin.

 - [2.10.4](http://www.codetrax.org/versions/342)
- - This bug fix release addresses an issue with Metadata Review Mode in cases javascript minification/compression is in effect due to missing dependency during the registration of the script.
+ - This bug fix release addresses an issue with Metadata Review Mode in cases javascript minification/compression is in effect due to missing dependency during the registration of the javascript file.
 - [2.10.3](http://www.codetrax.org/versions/341)
  - Improved the metadata review mode menu item on the admin bar by adding a dashicon, which does not vanish in small screens.
 (Props to Kochtopf for ideas and valuable feedback.)
  - Minor improvements of the highlighter of the metadata in review mode.